 You introduce a specially made gel called crinone into your vagina.
 It contains progesterone, a hormone produced naturally by females.
 One of the hormones necessary for sustaining a pregnancy is progesterone.
 Your doctor may prescribe Crinone if you are receiving ART and it has been found that your body does not naturally create enough progesterone for you.
 This will provide you the progesterone you require.

 When to begin taking Crinone and how long to continue will be determined by your doctor or nurse.
 Crinone should be injected straight into the vagina using the custom-made sealed applicator.
 The applicator’s purpose is to administer a precisely calculated dose of Crinone.
 After use, a small amount of gel will remain in the tube.
 You will still be receiving the proper, measured dosage, so don’t be anxious.

 Do not use Crinone:

-- If you are allergic to progesterone, progesterone-like drugs, or any of the inactive ingredients in the gel (ask a pharmacist if you are not sure about the inactive ingredients in Crinone).
+If any of the inactive components in the gel, progesterone, progesterone-like medications, or any other substance makes you sick (ask a pharmacist if you are not sure about the inactive ingredients in Crinone).

-- If you have a miscarriage and your physician suspects some tissue is still in the uterus.
+If you miscarry and your doctor thinks there may be some tissue left in the uterus.

-- If you have or have had blood clots in the legs, lungs, eyes, or elsewhere.
+If you now have any, or ever had any, blood clots in your legs, lungs, eyes, or elsewhere.